Daisy Hill, Queensland: Education

 Daisy Hill State School is a government primary (Prep–6) school for boys and girls at 20–50 Daisy Hill Road.
 In 2018, the school had an enrolment of 271 students with 22 teachers (17 full-time equivalent) and 22 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

 St Edward the Confessor School is a Catholic primary (Prep–6) school for boys and girls at 104 Chatswood Road.
 In 2018, the school had an enrolment of 547 students with 35 teachers (30 full-time equivalent) and 21 non-teaching staff (13 full-time equivalent).

 John Paul College is a private primary and secondary (Prep–12) school for boys and girls at John Paul Drive.
 In 2018, the school had an enrolment of 1,712 students with 157 teachers (141 full-time equivalent) and 113 non-teaching staff (92 full-time equivalent).

+There are no government secondary schools in Daisy Hill.
+The nearest government secondary schools are Mabel Park State High School in neighbouring Slacks Creek to the south-west and Springwood State High School in neighbouring Springwood to the west.